i-m-Paras/LostNFound/README.md

 - Implement user profiles for a more personalized experience.
 - Enhance the search functionality with advanced filters.
-- Add image upload capabilities for lost items.
+- Upgrade image upload capabilities for lost items.

-## Contributing

-If you would like to contribute to LostNFound, please follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contact

-For any questions, feedback, or collaboration opportunities, feel free to contact us at [your-email@example.com].
+For any questions, feedback, or collaboration opportunities, feel free to contact us at awasthiparas6@gmail.com.

----

-Feel free to customize the README to include additional details or sections specific to your project.
-This template provides a basic structure to help you get started.